kgiron324/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this endeavor, I constructed a small-scale honeynet within the Azure cloud platform.
+The honeynet was designed to gather log data from multiple sources and store it in a Log Analytics workspace.
+Microsoft Sentinel was utilized to analyze the data, generating attack maps, activating alerts, and creating incident reports.
+The project involved assessing security metrics in an unsecured environment over a 24-hour period.
+Subsequently, security controls were implemented to fortify the environment, after which the security metrics were measured again for another 24 hours.
+The following section presents the obtained results for the metrics we focused on.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)